Print/Download [English]

 - Assign a school mental health professional to support the student and contact the Crisis Management Team.

-- Notify each of the child’s teachers of the Hotline call and maintain in the child’s school record a copy of the written confirmation and any police report (if available).
+- Notify each of the child's teachers of the Hotline call and maintain in the child's school record any police report (if available).

-- The principal or designee shall also contact the Office of Student Protections and Title IX, who will coordinate with the school’s Behavioral Health Team to ensure that the student has access to appropriate support services at the school and connect the student with third party counseling providers if appropriate.
+- After the principal/supervisor or Network Chief/Chief Officer makes the appropriate notification to the Office of Student Protections (OSP) described in Section II.D.3, OSP will coordinate with the school's Behavioral Health Team to ensure that the student has access to appropriate support services at the school and connect the student with third party counseling providers if appropriate.

 - The following resources can provide assistance to students that have been abused or neglected.
-When a staff member reports suspected abuse, neglect, or grooming, the Office of Student Protections and Title IX will provide this list to the staff member and the impacted student(s).
+When a Covered Individual Adult reports suspected abuse, neglect, or grooming, the Office of Student Protections and Title IX will provide this list to the Covered Individual Adult and the impacted student(s).

 Resources Important Phone Numbers: